slsa-framework/slsa-github-generator/actions/maven/publish/README.md

         gpg-private-key: ${{ secrets.GPG_PRIVATE_KEY }}
 ```

 Set the values of "maven-username", "maven-password", "gpg-key-pass" and " gpg-private-key" for your account.
-The parameters to `provenance-download-name`, `provenance-download-sha256` and `target-download-sha256` should not be changed.
+The parameters to `provenance-download-name`, `provenance-download-sha256`, `target-download-name`, and `target-download-sha256` should not be changed.

 Once you trigger this workflow, your artifacts and provenance files will be added to a staging repository in Maven Central.
 You need to close the staging repository and then release: